Dennis Adams- The Designer

 The original Marcos Mantis was produced in 1968 and was a sportscar-prototype.
 Powered by a Formula 1 Repco Brabham V8 engine, It was a one off car built for racing, and was not intended for production.
 The only race was the 1000 km race in Spa in 1968, were it was DNF because of electrical problems , as the race was hit by severe rains.
 The XP now resides in the USA.

 The Mini Marcos began life in 1965, and was designed by Malcolm Newall.
-Production still continues in the Mk IV by order only.
-Over the years it has gone through various forms and over 1300 cars have been produced.
+Production still continues by order only from Marcos Heritage.
+Over the years, then Mini Marcos gone through various forms and over 1300 cars have been produced.
 A Mini Marcos competed in the Le Mans 24 hrs in 1966 and finished 15th being the only British car to finish that year.

 Mini Marco Mould